Your complete weed guide

 Life cycle and reproduction strategies: Spreads rapidly by rhizomes and tubers.
 Also spreads by seed.

-Description: Perennial bulb with strappy, green, onion-scented leaves, stems of white lightly fragrant flowers in spring and summer.
+Description: A perennial bulb with strappy, green, onion-scented leaves, plus stems of white, lightly fragrant flowers in spring and summer.
 Found in lawns and garden beds.

-Description: Evergreen shrubs to small trees, once used extensively as hedging.
-The white to creamy green flowers have a very unpleasant scent and may cause allergies.
+Description: Evergreen shrubs to small trees, privets were once used extensively as hedging.
+The white to creamy-green flowers have a very unpleasant scent and may cause allergies.
 They are followed by black berries, which contain seeds.
 Both forms are weeds differing mainly in their leaf size.
 Small-leafed privet (pictured has tiny dark-green leaves and grows around 2-3m high; broad-leaved privet has large shiny green leaves and grows 4-10m high.

 Life cycle and reproduction strategies: These are long-lived plants with very hard wood.
 They are spread mainly by birds, which feast on the berries, but can also be spread by garden prunings that are dumped in bushland.